-The English Riviera’s very own film festival was back for it’s forth year in 2018 – and attracting the international attention of producers and directors from around the world.
+The English Riviera’s very own film festival was back for it’s fourth year in 2018 – and attracting the international attention of producers and directors from around the world.
 The introduction of the English Riviera Film Awards have brought a new dimension to the festival, with last year’s event seeing winners from Canada and Japan and representatives from Italy attending the awards ceremony.

 The festival’s Director, John Tomkins, coordinates the festival with a small team of volunteers.
 He is coordinating the big festival opening day at the Palace Theatre, but stresses that the festival wouldn’t exist without the participation of other venues such as Torquay Museum, Artisan Gallery, The Blue Walnut Cafe and The Lucky Seven Club.